Multi-Energy-Systems-Optimization/mesido/docs/theory/gas_physics.rst

 :math:`I^a_{in} \neq \emptyset`, and a set of out-ports, denoted by :math:`I^a_{out} \neq \emptyset`, with :math:`I^a` denoting the union of these two sets.
 For an asset :math:`a` the variables :math:`\dot{V}_i, \dot{m}_i`,
-:math:`H_i` and :math:`HP_i` denote the volumetric flow, mass flow, head and Hydraulic power for port :math:`i \in I^a`.
+:math:`H_i` and :math:`HP_i` denote the volumetric flow, mass flow, head and hydraulic power for port :math:`i \in I^a`.
 For readability, the variables and equations of the model, given below, are defined without indexing the variables and sets for each timestep.
 The equations below are assumed to hold for every timestep, unless otherwise specified.

 By modelling these variables the gaseous system can be closely approximated.
 The method will show that for the modelling assumptions a feasible conservative solution will be guaranteed.

 Incompressible Flow
 -------------------